Unicorn (finance): E-commerce

 E-commerce and the innovation of the online marketplace have been slowly taking over the needs for physical locations of store brands.
 A prime example of this is the decline of malls within the United States, the sales of which declined from $87.46 billion in 2005 to $60.65 billion in 2015.
 The emergence of e-commerce companies like Amazon and Alibaba (both unicorns before they went public) has decreased the need for physical locations to buy consumer goods.
 Many large corporations have seen this trend for a while and have tried to adapt to the e-commerce trend.
 Walmart in 2016 bought Jet.com, an American e-commerce company, for $3.3 billion to try to adapt to consumer preferences.

 Innovative business model

 In support of the sharing economy, unicorns and successful startups have built an operating model defined as "network orchestrators".
 In this business model, there is a network of peers creating value through interaction and sharing.
 Network orchestrators may sell products/services, collaborate, share reviews, and build relations through their businesses.
-Examples of network orchestrators include all sharing economy companies (i.e. Uber, Airbnb), companies that let consumers share information (i.e. TripAdvisor, Yelp), and peer-to-peer or business-to-person selling platforms (i.e. Amazon, Alibaba).
+Examples of network orchestrators include all sharing economy companies, companies that let consumers share information, and peer-to-peer or business-to-person selling platforms.

+List of regions by number of unicorns

+The following is a list by Dutch research company dealroom: